dunglas/frankenphp/docs/config.md

 ### Watching for File Changes

-Since workers won't restart automatically on file changes you can also define a number of directories that should be watched.
+Since workers won't restart automatically when updating your PHP files, you can also define a number of directories that should be watched for file changes.
 This is useful for development environments.

 ```caddyfile
 {